-There are now more than 25,000 electric vehicle (EV) charging devices across the UK according to the Zap-Map database – 25,632 at the time of writing, to be precise.
+There are now more than 25,000 electric vehicle (EV) charging devices across the UK according to the Zap-Map database.
 It’s a significant milestone.
-What’s more, you can find these devices across more than 16,000 charging locations, and between them they have over 43,000 connectors.
+What’s more, you can find these devices across more than 16,000 charging locations, and between them they have over 45,000 connectors.

 While 25,000 devices is a simple number to take in, the UK’s EV charging infrastructure is actually quite complex.
 First and foremost, our charging infrastructure is continually changing – and new charging locations, devices and connectors are appearing on a daily basis.